BibleReadingPlan/BibleReadingPlans/README.md

 ## Upgrade Notice

+### 2.0.2

+This version:

+1. Moves call to method which checks on whether or not there are any new reading plans from the method which initializes the administrative settings to the __construct() method in order to make sure all new or corrected plans are available even if the administrative settings are not accessed after an upgrade.

+2. Corrects Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 2 Aug.

 ### 2.0.1

 This version:

 1. Corrects problem with the AJAX call that was causing a conflict with some other plugins.

-1. Corrects Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 23 June.
+2. Corrects Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 23 June.

 ### 2.0